EthanJamesLew/Convolution/README.md

       Convolution must be able to hold an mxn convolution in memory with fixed size.
 Also, it should be able to receive an image pointer and output a kernel process to another image pointer.

+   Extra Classes

+   **MainWindow**

+     An window (SDL or Qt) previewer to view images in a viewport.

+   **MainGUI**

+     A event based gui (librocket/CEGUI/Qt) to load images and interact with a convolution matrix graphically.

 # Resources